Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 They are a common stop for field trips and other activities, but everyone can come and see it.
 It is run by the MN Historical Society and is not actually part of the State Park.

-Silbey House
+Sibley House

 The historic Sibley House is where the start of Minnesota formed.
-Henry Sibley was the regional manager for the American Fur Country trading with the ‘Sioux Outfit’.
+Henry Sibley was the regional manager for the American Fur Company trading with the ‘Sioux Outfit’.
 When trading started to dwindle, he used his power and influence to lobby for Minnesota’s own territory.

 When Minnesota finally adopted its first constitution, Henry Sibley became the first Governor of Minnesota.
 His home office became the governor’s residence.
 Today you can visit it with tours with the Minnesota Historical Society.